rikunert/rikunert.github.io/_posts/2017-09-13-election-LSA.md

 <iframe width="700" height="650" frameborder="0" scrolling="no" src="//plot.ly/~rikunert/47.embed"></iframe>

-The first thing you might notice in the concentration of points near the origin (0; 0; 0).
+The first thing you might notice is the concentration of points near the origin (0; 0; 0).
 These tend to be short paragraphs which include so few words that the analysis wouldn't know what meaning to assign.
  So, it remains neutral.